AaditShirke/Zaycare-Project/README.md

 # Zaycare-Project
-Project about building a cricket team
+Project about building a cricket team:-

 This is the first draft of my project.
 This is a fuctioning website as of now but I'm currently working on the css part.
 I've used HTML, CSS, Javascript to create this project